DanielleDaly/portfolio-project-4/README.md

 - Once a user likes a recipe, the total number of likes will increase.
 - Once a user unlikes a recipe, the total number of likes will decrease.

+### As a logged in user I want to edit previous comments I have made so that I can update/ add detail to my comment

+- Logged in/ registered users can edit comments that they have made previously.
+- When a user clicks the "Edit" Button on their comment, their previous comment will display giving them the chance to update it before saving.
+- The updated comment will then be displyed in the comments section instead of the original comment.
+- Users can only edit their own comments.
+They will not be able to edit comments left by other users.

+### As a logged in user I want to delete previous comments I have made so that I can remove previous comments from a recipe

+- Logged in/ registered users can delete comments that they have made previously.
+- The "Delete" button will display on a users comments when they are logged in.
+- They can only delete their own comments and not comments made by another user.
+- A pop up will be displayed when a user clicks on the delete button.
+This message will confirm if they want to delete the comment or cancel their request.

 ### As an admin I want to be able to approve comments before they appear on a recipe, so that I can remove any offensive content

 - Comments can be viewed by an admin before they are displayed on the website.